Kimball Electronics (KE)

 5. Revenue Growth

-Reviewing a company’s long-term sales performance reveals insights into its quality.
-Any business can have short-term success, but a top-tier one grows for years.
-Regrettably, Kimball Electronics’s sales grew at a sluggish 3.9% compounded annual growth rate over the last five years.
-This was below our standard for the industrials sector and is a poor baseline for our analysis.
+Examining a company’s long-term performance can provide clues about its quality.
+Any business can experience short-term success, but top-performing ones enjoy sustained growth for years.
+Over the last five years, Kimball Electronics grew its sales at a sluggish 3.5% compounded annual growth rate.
+This was below our standard for the industrials sector and is a rough starting point for our analysis.

-Long-term growth is the most important, but within industrials, a half-decade historical view may miss new industry trends or demand cycles.
-Kimball Electronics’s performance shows it grew in the past but relinquished its gains over the last two years, as its revenue fell by 10.8% annually.
+We at StockStory place the most emphasis on long-term growth, but within industrials, a half-decade historical view may miss cycles, industry trends, or a company capitalizing on catalysts such as a new contract win or a successful product line.
+Kimball Electronics’s performance shows it grew in the past but relinquished its gains over the last two years, as its revenue fell by 10.9% annually.

-Looking ahead, sell-side analysts expect revenue to decline by 3.9% over the next 12 months.
-Although this projection is better than its two-year trend, it’s tough to feel optimistic about a company facing demand difficulties.
+Looking ahead, sell-side analysts expect revenue to decline by 1.3% over the next 12 months.
+While this projection is better than its two-year trend, it’s tough to feel optimistic about a company facing demand difficulties.

 6. Gross Margin & Pricing Power

-In Q3, Kimball Electronics produced a 7.9% gross profit margin, up 1.6 percentage points year on year.
+This quarter, Kimball Electronics’s gross profit margin was 8.2%, up 1.6 percentage points year on year.
 On a wider time horizon, the company’s full-year margin has remained steady over the past four quarters, suggesting its input costs (such as raw materials and manufacturing expenses) have been stable and it isn’t under pressure to lower prices.

 7. Operating Margin